shelton-je/BulletJournal/README.md

 - Change the directory to where the JAR file is located.
 For instance, if you saved the file in your Downloads folder, type cd Downloads.

-- Once you're in the correct directory, type java -jar pa05-template.jar to start the application.
+- Once you're in the correct directory, type java -jar pa05-template.jar to start the application..

 Enjoy using the application!